 You use derivative records to lead you to the original.
 If I find my ancestor in a marriage index the index will give me the county and the date.
 I can then write to the courthouse in that county and get a copy of the original license/certificate.
 When at all possible, you want a copy of the original.
 Compilers are human and they make mistakes.
 You will never know if what the compiler recorded is what is actually on the document unless you see it yourself.

 A death certificate is a primary source of a person's death.
 It was created at the time of death for the purpose of recording the death.
 The death certificate will also record the person's date of birth, however, the death certificate would only be a secondary source for the birth.
 A birth certificate would be a primary source for the birth information.
 You could make the argument that the birth information is primary IF the informant was someone actually present at the birth (mother or father).

 Is the evidence direct or indirect?

-If a tombstone says born 04 Jan 1820 that is direct evidence of the exact birth date.
-If the tombstone says, died age 18 years, 4 months and 3 days you can calculate when the person should have been born but this is only indirect evidence of the birth date.
+If a tombstone says born 04 Jan 1820 that is direct evidence of a birth date.
+If you have a male being taxed in 1800 you have indirect evidence that he was born before 1780 (at least 21 years old).
+The tax records do not record ages or birth dates.
 If you have a 1900 census page where the relationships are recorded then you have direct evidence that a listed child is the son/daughter of the head of household.
 If you are looking at an 1850 census page where relationships are not recorded then you have indirect evidence that a child listed in the household is the son/daughter of the head of household.
 Indirect evidence is commonly known as circumstantial evidence.